laytya/Chronometer-vanilla/README.md

 # Chronometer-vanilla

-Copy "Chronometer" directory to your addons
+Copy "Chronometer" folder from archive to your addons directory